 * College Costs: “Free tuition” proposals from Democrats drew a lot of attention during the campaign however, as DeVos wisely dismissed the idea in her hearing stating, “There’s nothing in life that’s truly free.”

 * For-profit Colleges: This has been a very controversial issue as of late when the Consumer Financial Protection Bureau went after many for-profit colleges alleging fraud and predatory lending.
 The two main ones that were forced to shut down were the Corinthian Colleges and ITT Technical Institute.
 The gainful employment rule was another point of concern during the hearings, which requires colleges to demonstrate that they were preparing a significant percentage of their students for the job market.
 DeVos said she would “review” rather than uphold that rule.

 More state decision-making power is the name of the game with DeVos.

-This is in line with the education law that was reauthorized last year, Every Student Succeeds Acs, ESSA, which covers annual testing, etc., and gives more authority to the states at the expense of the federal government, to identify and rectify failing schools.
+This is in line with the education law that was reauthorized last year, the Every Student Succeeds Act, ESSA, which covers annual testing, etc., and gives more authority to the states at the expense of the federal government, to identify and rectify failing schools.

 DeVos has backed for-profit charter school operators in Michigan as her husband previously held financial stakes in the for-profit and online K12 and she defends virtual schools in her written answers to the Senate.

-The American Federation for Children, whom DeVos was a chair member for, promotes vouchers and tax credit scholarships, which allow companies to offset tax liability by funding students to attend private schools.
+The American Federation for Children, for whom DeVos was a chair member, promotes vouchers and tax credit scholarships, which allow companies to offset tax liability by funding students to attend private schools.
 In Florida, 70% of these students go to religiously affiliated schools.